DisnakeDev/disnake/docs/api/webhooks.rst

 Webhooks
 ========

-This section documents all objects related to webhooks - Discord feature which allows to send message in channels without a user\/bot account.
+This section documents all objects related to webhooks, a low-effort way of sending messages in channels without a user\/bot account.

 Discord Models
 ---------------